 Places to stay in Santiago de Compostela

 There are many amazing places to stay in Santiago de Compostela.
-Many of the cheaper places are located outside the historic center.
+Many of the cheaper places are located outside the historical center.
 When you book a place, make sure it’s not too far from the cathedral if you’re planning to do some sightseeing or go out at night.
-We’ve been to Santiago 7 times and every time we stayed in different places (we like trying new things).

 - Budget | Albergue Seminario Menor | Albergue The Last Stamp | Pensión Mar Azul |